IV:01:01 General Travel Policy

 6. Reimbursement for travel expenses shall only be allowed for actual expenses incurred, subject to the maximum limitations shown on the Addendum to the TBR General Travel Policy (4:03:03:00) located on the Tennessee Board of Regents website.

-Receipts must accompany claims for reimbursement for all expenses exceeding the amount cited on the Addendum to the TBR General Travel Policy (4:03:03:00) located on the Tennessee Board of Regents website.
+Receipts must accompany claims for reimbursement for all expenses exceeding the amount cited on the Addendum of the TBR General Travel Policy (4:03:03:00) located on the Tennessee Board of Regents website.
 The exceptions to this rule are for meals, taxi fares, tolls and ferry fees, with no receipt required.
 Lodging receipts are required and must itemize room charges and taxes.
 No expenses shall be reimbursed until after travel has been completed.

 7. When using websites (such as Expedia.com, Travelocity.com, Hotwire.com, etc.) to make travel arrangements using package deals, documentation is required for each specific item included in the package such as airfare, hotel, and rental car.
 Documentation should be provided to substantiate the conformance with set rates as established in CONUS and in the general travel policy.
 If such documentation cannot be obtained from the website or vendors, the employee is responsible for comparing the package price to the separate coach airfare rates, hotel rates (as allowed by CONUS/conference rate) and vehicle rental rates and providing documentation to reflect that the package price is less expensive than fares allowed individually.
 When the website documentation is not sufficiently detailed, a signed statement by the employee (along with documentation from separate coach airfare rates, hotel rates, etc.) referencing the comparison above is to be attached to the travel claim to certify that a reasonable effort was made to procure the best price for the College.
 The employee is responsible for abiding by rates as approved by the Tennessee Board of Regents.